New accusers emerge in case of California surgeon, girlfriend accused of drugging, sexually assaulting women

 California prosecutors on Wednesday revealed that five more accusers have emerged in the rape case of a California surgeon and his girlfriend who were initially charged in September.

-The bail for Grant Robicheaux, 38, and his girlfriend, Cerissa Riley, 31 -- the pair are from Newport Beach -- was raised from $100,000 to $1 million each as the Orange County District Attorney’s Office announced the additional charges of kidnapping and rape by use of drugs.
+The bail for Grant Robicheaux, 38, and his girlfriend, Cerissa Riley, 31 — both from Newport Beach — was raised from $100,000 to $1 million each as the Orange County District Attorney’s Office announced the additional charges of kidnapping and rape by use of drugs.

 SURGEON SEEN ON BRAVO REALITY SHOW, GIRLFRIEND ALLEGEDLY DRUGGED, SEXUALLY ASSAULTED WOMEN